zuri-lang/zurilang.org/src/standard/convert.md

 #### decimal\_to\_hex(n)

-Converts the given decimal based number to an hexadeccimal string.
+Converts the given decimal based number to an hexadecimal string.

 ##### Parameters